 The Idea.
 If you have Ethereum you need a place to keep track of your coins, especially due to the ever-fluctuating value of your Ether.
-There are too many examples to count, but all wallets require private keys, which are "tickets" that provides access to your currency.
-The best wallets have backup and restore features built in, as well as compatibility with different operating systems to work across your devices.
+There are too many examples to count, but all wallets require private keys, which are "tickets" that provide access to your currency.
+The best wallets have backup and restore features built-in, as well as compatibility with different operating systems to work across your devices.

 Examples: Coinbase.
 The most popular wallet, with functionality for the most popular available digital currency.
 Coinbase is an all-in-one tool where you can buy, use, and store cryptocurrency.
 Coinbase is available as a web app, but also on iOS and Play Store and the mobile versions have great reviews.

 Exodus.
-Exodus is the first desktop multi-asset wallet with ShapeShift, the program that lets you trade and convert cryptocurrency, built in.
-It also has a pretty slick portfolio representation of all the coin you own and its total value.
+Exodus is the first desktop multi-asset wallet with ShapeShift, the program that lets you trade and convert cryptocurrency, built-in.
+It also has a pretty slick portfolio representation of all the coin you own and their total value.

 The Benefit: Crypto wallets will only grow in usefulness as cryptocurrency grows in popularity.
 There is no universal dapp per currency so there are still plenty of opportunities to build a stellar product that can catch on.

 Examples: Gnosis & Augur.
 Both these dApps exist and are currently running on Ethereum.
-They provide the ability for users to create their own markets, set their own fees, do their own reporting and make secure, automated payments to each other.
-Users can place bets on anything from presidential or local elections to Oscar winners or the outcome of a sporting events.
+They provide the ability for users to create their own markets, set their own fees, do their own reporting, and make secure, automated payments to each other.
+Users can place bets on anything from presidential or local elections to Oscar winners or the outcome of a sporting event.

 The Potential of dApp Development